harmony-one/h/progress/rikako-hatoya.md

+2025-01-31 Fri: Finished Lean chapter 12.
+Started looking through details of each of the unclaimed tasks on FLT.

 2025-01-30 Thu: Sync with Li.
 Started working on new goals of testing deepseek models on imo problems.

 2025-01-29 Wed: Lean chapter 11/12.
 Drafting of contributions for FLT.